c-util/c-utf8/README.md

 c-utf8
 ======

-UTF-8 Handling in Standard ISO-C11
+UTF-8 Handling in standard ISO C11

-The c-utf8 project implements utility functions around handling UTF-8 in Standard ISO-C11.
+The c-utf8 project implements utility functions around handling UTF-8 in standard ISO C11.
 For API documentation, see the c-utf8.h header file, as well as the docbook comments for each function.

 ### Project